 \section{Brightening Supernovae with axions and the Hubble crisis}

 In this appendix, we will discuss the interesting possibility of using axions to solve the Hubble crisis between early and late time measurements.
-This is not directly related to the main goal of our paper but has some similar ingredients, such as photon-axion conversion in IGM due to the magnetic field.
-We first discuss some minimum requirements for this possibility and demonstrate that why it does not work, at least for some minimum models.
-Ref.~\cite{Knox:2019rjx} also briefly discuss this possibility and comment on the potential observational challenges it faces, e.g., to explain other late-time datasets such as strong lensing~\cite{Birrer:2020tax}.
-We will provide a simple argument why this idea could not work even if we just try to reconcile the SH0ES and Planck results.
+This is not directly related to the main goal of our paper but has some similar ingredients, such as photon-axion conversion in IGM due to the magnetic fields.
+We first discuss some minimum requirements for this possibility and demonstrate why it does not work, at least for some minimal models.
+Ref.~\cite{Knox:2019rjx} also briefly discusses this possibility and comments on the potential observational challenges it faces, e.g., to explain other late-time datasets such as strong lensing~\cite{Birrer:2020tax}.
+We will provide a simple argument why this idea could not work even if we simply try to reconcile the SH0ES and Planck results.